Your soil needs humus

 To convert leaves, grass clippings and kitchen scraps into humus, you’ll need to begin composting

 Humus is the life of your soil.
 Without it, soil is inactive and unable to produce plants, grass or flowers.
-Humus is the loose, crumbly material that results from the decay of organic matter — leaves, grass clippings, garden waste, peatmoss, kitchen scraps, or any such material.
+Humus is the loose, crumbly material that results from the decay of organic matter — leaves, grass clippings, garden waste, peatmoss, spanish moss, kitchen scraps, or any such material.

 Humus is important because it retains moisture in the soil, loosens the soil permitting better aeration and drainage, and encourages the increase of soil organisms which help make nutrients available to plants.
 It adds body to light soil and loosens heavy, sticky soils.